-The Priestley International Centre for Climate is one of the university’s flagship strategic investments in response to the global challenge of climate change, with £6.82 million invested in it over five years.
+The Priestley International Centre for Climate is one of the University’s flagship strategic investments (of over £10m) in response to the global challenge of climate change.
 It launched formally on 14 June 2016 and in 2018 we moved into our own dedicated space in the Priestley Building on the University of Leeds campus.

 - Up to seven annual appointments of prestigious University Academic Fellowships

 - Annual full time PhD studentships (EU only at present)

 - Core support team of a Research and Innovation Development Manager, Communications Officer and Centre Administrator